seble-B/Reinforcement_Learning_Team_Q_learnig_MARL_Multi_Agent_UAV_Spectrum_task/README.md

-# A solution for Dynamic Spectrum Management in Mission-Critical UAV Networks using Team Q learning as a Multi-Agent Reinforcement Learning Approach
+## A solution for Dynamic Spectrum Management in Mission-Critical UAV Networks using Team Q learning as a Multi-Agent Reinforcement Learning Approach
+test
 ## Paper
 You can find the **article** related to this code [here at IEEE](https://ieeexplore.ieee.org/abstract/document/8824917) or You can find the **preprint** from the [Arxiv website](https://arxiv.org/pdf/1904.07380.pdf).